dataluscorp/browser/remote/marionette/doc/Testing.md

     % ./mach marionette-test --gecko-log - TEST

-Our functional integration tests pop up Firefox windows sporadically, and a helpful tip is to suppress the window can be to use Firefox’
+Our functional integration tests pop up Datalus windows sporadically, and a helpful tip is to suppress the window can be to use Datalus’
 [headless mode]:

     % ./mach marionette-test -z TEST